lbehnke/angularjs-bootstrap-seed/README.md

 Use it as a starting point to create your own web application.

-An example website based on this seed visited [here](http://www.apporiented.com)
+An example website based on this seed can be visited [here](http://www.apporiented.com).